 - a.
-The permittee shall submit all required monitoring results to the Department electronically through the Department's Monitoring Report Form (MRF) submission service. - b.
+The permittee shall submit all required monitoring results to the Department on the forms provided by the Department.
+The Monitoring Report Forms (MRFs) are provided to the permittee in an electronic file format. - b.
 The permittee shall summarize the information for the total quantity of solids/floatables removed from ALL outfalls on the MRF for the first CSO outfall only.
 This information needs to be reported on the MRF only when the solids/floatables solid waste is measured for disposal.
 For the months when no solids/floatables are disposed of, the permittee shall report 'CODE = N'. - c.
 The permittee shall report Precipitation from a rain gauge representative of the area on the MRF for the first CSO outfall only. - d.
 The permittee shall report Duration of Discharge on the MRF for each CSO outfall as a whole day for any calendar day when a discharge occurs. - e.
 Electronic data submissions shall be in accordance with the guidelines and provisions outlined in the Department's Electronic Data Interchange (EDI) agreement with the permittee. - f.
 All MRFs shall be certified by the highest ranking official having day-to-day managerial and operational responsibilities for the combined sewer system. - g.
 The highest ranking official may delegate responsibility to certify the MRFs in his or her absence.
 Authorizations for other individuals to sign shall be made in accordance with N.J.A.C.
 7:14A-4.9(b). - h.
 Monitoring results shall be submitted in accordance with the current Monitoring Report Form Manual and any updates thereof. - i.
 If there are no CSO discharges during an entire monitoring period, the permittee must notify the Department when submitting the monitoring results.
 This is accomplished by placing a check mark in the "No Discharge this monitoring period" box on the electronic version of the monitoring report submittal form.